anenno/Void/README.md

 sudo apt-get install nodejs-legacy
 2) Clone git repository into desired directory
-3) All dependencies should be included the repository, but to be sure run the following command from the project directory npm install -d
+3) All dependencies should be included the repository, but to be sure run the following command from the project directory sudo apt-get install npm npm install -d
-4) Start server - by default the port it runs on is 5000 node server.js
+4) Start server - by default the port it runs on is 5000.
+You can also add command line arguments to specifiy port (-p PORTNUMBER and debug (-d) node server.js